A woman with a plastered leg sits on a sofa talking on the phone, surrounded by plants in the background. She looks worried.

 Termination in the event of accident or illness

-Find out what requirements need to be met for continued salary payment, who is entitled to daily sickness benefits, and what notice periods come into effect in the event of an accident or long-term illness.
+Find out what requirements need to be met for continued salary payment and what notice periods come into effect in the event of an accident or long-term illness.

 To the blog article